dsohk/rancher-private-registry/docs/Exercise-02A-IntegrateHarborwithRancher.md

 This exercise is independent from Exercise 1.
 We'll create a new secerets for Registries in Rancher.

+###### Usecase: Ease of access without doubting the authenticity of container images makes oprtaions smooth and effortless.
+Rancher supports integration of public, private, containerd mirroring and registry authentication.

 ## Action 1: Integrate Harbor